Osiris-Team/Osiris-Team/dev_contract.md

 ## Scope of Work

-> Definitions:
-> - "Task" refers to any discrete unit of work agreed upon by both parties, whether in writing or via electronic communication.
-> - "Delivery" refers to a single task or list of tasks that were completed and submitted by the Developer to the Client for review.

-- The Developer will receive a list of tasks consisting of, for example, feature requests or bug fixes.
+Task List: The Developer will receive a list of tasks consisting of, for example, feature requests or bug fixes.

-- These tasks must be clear and concise.
+Task Clarity: These tasks must be clear and concise.
 The Client must respond to the Developer’s questions if anything is unclear.

-- The Developer may reject one or more tasks but must provide a clear and concise reason.
-    - If the Developer rejects a task **after starting work**, the associated time **must not** be billed.
+Task Rejection: The Developer may reject one or more tasks but must provide a clear and concise reason.
+If the Developer rejects a task after starting work, the associated time must not be billed.

+Task Priority: The Developer retains the sole discretion to determine the order, priority, and selection of tasks to be undertaken and delivered, provided such decisions do not conflict with any agreed-upon deadlines or priority arrangements.

-- Each **completed task** must be submitted by the Developer in one of the following ways, depending on who owns or maintains the repository:
+Delivery: All completed tasks must be delivered by the Developer in one of the following ways, depending on who owns or maintains the repository:

   1. When the Client or a Third-Party created or owns the repository:
      - The Developer must submit the task as a separate Merge Request (MR) to the Client’s upstream repository (or fork), using a descriptive branch name and meaningful commit messages.